kgulyy/ZipArchiver/README.md

 ZipArchiver
 ===========

-App can zipped and unzipped files
+App can archived and unzipped files